-For the Distinction grades they must achieve a Pass in all other areas of the standard.
+For both Merit and Distinction grades they must achieve a Pass in all other areas of the standard.

 Distinctions

 The Distinction grade is designed to recognise the small proportion of apprentices who are seen as outstanding employees, regularly going beyond what is required to be competent in the role and seen as having greatest potential for the future.